e-kwsm/QUIP/doc/Tutorials/adglass.rst

   platform (see :ref:`installation` for more details). :envvar:`QUIP_ROOT` refers to the directory where the the QUIP source code is located.

-To make the command `crack` availale, copy the executable ``${QUIP_ROOT}/build/${QUIP_ARCH}`` to a directory on your :envvar:`PATH`, e.g. ``~/bin``.
+To make the command `crack` available, copy the executable ``${QUIP_ROOT}/build/${QUIP_ARCH}`` to a directory on your :envvar:`PATH`, e.g. ``~/bin``.